Managing secure FTP (SFTP) and SSH access

 By default, SSH allows the root user to log in remotely.
 This can pose a significant security risk, as attackers can target the root account for elevated privileges.
 To disable root login, edit the SSH configuration file:

-This will prevent direct root login, forcing users to log in with a regular account and then escalate privileges using sudo
+This will prevent direct root login, forcing users to log in with a regular account and then escalate privileges using `sudo` when necessary.

 **2. Use SSH Key Authentication**